alex-nackenoff/alex-nackenoff.github.io/cv.md

 ---
-layout: page
+layout: cv
-title: Curriculum Vitae
+title: CV
 permalink: /cv/
 ---

-Coming Soon
+coming Soon

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /